jianghong/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 In distributed networks, a transaction has "finality" when it's part of a block that can't change.

 To do this in proof-of-stake, Casper, a finality protocol, gets validators to agree on the state of a block at certain checkpoints.
 So long as 2/3 of the validators agree, the block is finalised.
-Validators will lose their entire stake if they try and revert this later on via a 51% attack.
+Validators will lose their entire stake if they try and revert this later or via a 51% attack.

 As Vlad Zamfir put it, this is like a miner participating in a 51% attack, causing their mining hardware to immediately burn down.